the1lab/1lab/src/Cat/Instances/Shape/Involution.lagda.md

 However, it is *not* univalent, since its only object has more internal automorphisms than it has loops.
 By definition, univalence for the walking involution would mean that there are two paths $\tt{tt} \equiv
-\tt{tt}$ in the booleans: but this contradicts the booleans being a set.
+\tt{tt}$ in the unit type: but this contradicts the unit type being a set.

 ```agda
 ∙⤮∙-not-univalent : ¬ is-category ∙⤮∙